 What Is A Whoopie Pie?

-Perhaps the best and easiest way to describe a whoopie pie to someone who has never had one is that it’s like a chocolate cake sandwich shaped like a cookie.
+Perhaps the best and easiest way to describe a classic whoopie pie to someone who has never had one is that it’s like a chocolate cake sandwich shaped like a cookie.

 Apart from different filling options, the whoopie pie flavor can also be changed.
 If you’re not a fan of chocolate, you can make vanilla, red velvet whoopie pies or pumpkin whoopie pies.

 In a nutshell, these cookies should taste like a frosted chocolate cake.

 Where Did The Whoopie Pie Come From?

-This delicious snack hails from Pennsylvania Amish tradition but is also considered a New England classic.
-They’re also a favored treat in Maine.
+This delicious snack and delicious treat hails from Pennsylvania Amish tradition but is also considered a New England classic.
+These sandwich cookie also a favored treat in Maine.

 Commercially, the whoopie pie has been sold since 1925.
 Even today, you can find it still being sold in many stores.